-- Preheat oven to 350 degrees.
-Spray a 13 x 9 baking dish with olive oil.
+- Preheat the oven to 350 degrees.
+Spray a 13 x 9 baking dish with cooking spray.

 - Cook pasta in salted water according to package direction.

-- Reduce heat to medium-low and stir in cheese.
-Cook until melted then add in Dijon mustard, salt, pepper and cayenne.
+- Reduce heat to medium-low and stir in the shredded cheddar and gouda or gruyere cheese.
+Cook until melted, then add in Dijon mustard, salt, pepper, cayenne, and Worcestershire sauce.
 Stir until well combined.

-- When pasta is cooked, toss with cheese sauce.
+- When pasta is cooked, drain and toss with cheese sauce and cubed cheddar cheese.
 Transfer to prepared pan.